moggieuk/Happy-Hare/README.md

 <details>
 <summary><sub>🔹 Click to read more on pre-print readiness...</sub></summary>
 <br>
 The `MMU_PRELOAD` is an aid to loading filament into the MMU.
 The command works a bit like the Prusa's functionality and spins gear with servo depressed until filament is fed in.
 Then parks the filament nicely.
-This is the recommended way to load filament into your MMU and ensures that filament is not under/over inserted blocking the gate.
+This is the recommended way to load filament into your MMU and ensures that filament is not under/over inserted blocking the gate.<br>

-Similarly the `MMU_CHECK_GATES` command will run through all the gates (or those specified), checks that filament is loaded, correctly parks and updates the "gate status" map of empty gates.
+Similarly the `MMU_CHECK_GATES` command will run through all the gates (or those specified), checks that filament is loaded, correctly parks and updates the "gate status" map of empty gates.<br>

 > **Note** The `MMU_CHECK_GATES` command has a special option that is designed to be called from your print_start macro.
 Unfortunately this requires slicer support to privide this list of tools (PR's for PrusaSlicer and SuperSlicer have been submitted).
 When called as in this example: `MMU_CHECK_GATES TOOLS=0,3,5`.
 Happy Hare will validate that tools 0, 3 & 5 are ready to go else generate an error prior to starting the print!